 Applications are usually made to the employer — through an application form, or a CV and covering letter.

-- If you are applying through the Careers Wales Vacancy service: here is a guide to completing your vacancy application.
+- If you are applying for an apprenticeship: here is a guide to completing your vacancy application.
 Once you've submitted your application, the employer will send you emails letting you know what happens next.

 - If you are applying through the employer's own system: some will want to use their own recruitment process.
 If this is the case, you will be linked to their instructions.
 This may be an online application, or they may send you a paper application form.